 Unique Activities in Austria

-Another good way to get an idea of things to do while backpacking Austria is to scan the activities offered by Get Your Guide or Viator.
-They work directly with local tour operators, so you won’t have to scour the internet or roam around town trying to find the best deal.
+Viator is another popular travel website that helps you book things to do in Austria.
+They work directly with local tour operators in Austria, so you won’t have to scour the internet or roam around town trying to find the best deal.

 The main domestic carrier is Tyrolean Airways and operates several flights a day between Austria’s main cities, such as Vienna, Salzburg and Innsbruck.
 However, Austria is a small country and its rail and bus networks offer an efficient and comfortable way to travel around.